 You’re probably familiar with the ambiguous terms like Black Hat and White Hat SEO (and you may be wondering what it has to do with hats).
 Today we’re going to break them down and explain the differences between them.

 This is your complete guide to White Hat vs Black Hat, where we addressed all of the techniques used for SEO (the good, bad and ugly).
-Seriously, we tried to gather ALL of them.
+Seriously, we tried to gather most of them.

 What is Black Hat SEO?